rmnavr/wy/docs/03_Condensed.md

 # Indenting in condensed syntax

 You can have as many `:` at the start of the line as you like.
-Just be aware that such `:` introduces new indents, which must be respected by lines that follow it:
+Just be aware that such `:` introduce new indents, which must be respected by lines that follow it:

 ```hy
   ; wy will see indents at these positions due to ":"